 About

 I'm an award-winning multimedia journalist from the Pacific Northwest.
 I specialize in video and audio production, as well as science and environmental journalism.I graduated magna cum laude with a degree in visual journalism and chemistry at Western Washington University, and was picked as the 2017 Outstanding Graduate by the Western Journalism Department.I'm currently a video producer at Grist, covering climate change, the environment, and science.
-I also make occasional cooking videos with J. Kenji López-Alt.
+I've also worked with creators like food writer J. Kenji López-Alt, and wildlife filmmaker Chris Morgan.
 Before that, I was editor-in-chief at The Planet Magazine, Western Washington University's award-winning environmental magazine.

 Awards